troglobit/watchdogd/README.md

 full debug output to stderr or the syslog, depending on how you start `watchdogd`.
 The default log level is `notice`, which enables `LOG()`, `WARN()` and error messages.

+The `watchdogctl debug` command can be used at runtime to enable the debug log level, without having to restart a running daemon.

 Build & Install